procoder26/ocr-camera/README.md

    ocr_regions/region_2.txt
    ...

-Each file is overwritten every cycle (no timestamps).
+Each file is overwritten every cycle.
 If you remove a region, extra files are deleted automatically.

 Troubleshooting
 ---------------
 - macOS camera access:
-  System Settings → Privacy & Security → Camera → allow Terminal (or iTerm2).
+  System Settings → Privacy & Security → Camera → allow Terminal (or whatever terminal your using).

 - Windows Tesseract path issue:
   If you see TesseractNotFoundError, add Tesseract to PATH: